sinaru/rapidflow/README.md

 [![Gem Version](https://badge.fury.io/rb/rapidflow.svg)](https://badge.fury.io/rb/rapidflow)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-> **⚠️ Early Development Warning**: This library is at a very early stage of development.
+> **⚠️ This library is at a very early stage of development.
 The interfaces and APIs
 > may change without backward compatibility guarantees.
-Use in production at your own risk.

 RapidFlow is a lightweight, concurrent pipeline processor for Ruby that transforms data through multiple stages like items moving through stages in a rapid flow.
 Perfect for I/O-bound operations like web scraping, API calls,